U.S. Army, WWII, Other Units in Collection:

 After the Mediterranean and Europe, the 1st Engineer Special Brigade was assigned to the Pacific Theater of Operations, making it the only ESB to fight in both theaters of the war.
 Here we can see the Enlisted version of “Collar Brass", consisting of the U.S. and Engineer "Castle" on the other side.

 He has a Presidential Unit Citation, on the right breast, Blue, with a brass basket around it, which I think originated during the Second World War.
-This was an item the Supreme Commander did to recognize a specific unit for the "Teams Success" and a well-deserved award for the outfit too.
+This was an item the Supreme Commander did to recognize a specific unit for the "Team’s Success" and a well-deserved award for the outfit, too.

 Though the soldier of the Second World War was generally older than that in Vietnam, 22-26 in WWII, they were 19 maybe 20 in Vietnam, and in WWII there was no rotation as in the Vietnam Experience, of 1 year to 13 months or something, so they were always mixed new and old-the idea, was the old could teach the new guy-did not work that way.
 This soldier has earned the (CIB) Combat Infantryman's Badge and the US.
-Army version of the Good Conduct medal, So he kept his nose clean for four years, the Asiatic-Pacific Campaign Medal, with 3 campaign stars, basically 3 major landings, and the Philippine Liberation Medal.
+Army version of the Good Conduct medal, so he kept his nose clean for four years, the Asiatic-Pacific Campaign Medal, with 3 campaign stars, basically 3 major landings, and the Philippine Liberation Medal.
 He has pinned on his Sharpshooters Badge as well, by regulation.

 Note the insignia is that of an Eagle over a Thompson Machine Gun, on an Anchor.

-This Shoulder Patch is that of the Engineer Amphibian Brigade, there were various subordinate Engineer Boat, Engineer Amphibian, and Engineer Shore regiments, they were redesignated as Engineer Boat & Shore Regiments (EB&SR) near the end of the war.
+This Shoulder Patch is that of the Engineer Amphibian Brigade, There were various subordinate Engineer Boat, Engineer Amphibian, and Engineer Shore regiments; they were redesignated as Engineer Boat & Shore Regiments (EB&SR) near the end of the war.

-There are two overseas bars (6 Months Each) so he did a year overseas (In the War). the wool/olive uniform is typical of the end of wartime, buttons would be changed to zippers on the Ike Jackets more and more into the '50s.
+There are two overseas bars (6 Months Each), so he did a year overseas (In the War).
+The wool/olive uniform is typical of the end of wartime, buttons would be changed to zippers on the Ike Jackets more and more into the '50s.

-His Over Seas Cap carries only the piping of the Engineers, No DUI.
+His overseas cap carries only the piping of the Engineers, no DUI.

 “NEW” Corporal, Engineer (Special) Brigade:

-The uniform represents a Corporal assigned to operate with Amphibious Operations, working with Naval personnel, in beach operations, either clearing them of mines, and enemy soldiers or landing allied soldiers onto them, then getting them, and their supplies onto and off of the beaches.
+The uniform represents a Corporal assigned to operate with Amphibious Operations, working with Naval personnel, in beach operations, either clearing them of mines and enemy soldiers, or landing allied soldiers onto them, then getting them, and their supplies, onto and off of the beaches.

 Staff Sergeant, 1st Army, MP:

 The 1st Army’s patch, officially a white square over red, overlaid by a black ‘A’, Seen here is one of the early subdued formats, particular to the 1st Army, the center of the ‘A’ having the ‘Branch Color’ of the particular soldier in small, colored and outlined square, here the MPs (Yellow and Green).
-The Helmet is encircled with a yellow band, rather than the normal white, the Yellow pertains I believe to the Brigade level of control, Red, and Blue, were also often seen, the Arm Band, thought to be black-backed, was often in-fact Blue Backed with white MP over it.
+The Helmet is encircled with a yellow band, rather than the normal white.
+The Yellow pertains, I believe, to the Brigade level of control; Red and Blue were also often seen.
+The Arm Band, thought to be black-backed, was often in fact blue-backed with white MP over it.

 24th Repo-Depot, Temporary Assignment:

-A place where you do your processing the country, not having the purple heart, it would appear coming home or coming back from leave.
+A place where you do your processing, the country, not having the purple heart, it would appear, coming home or coming back from leave.
 Many did not get these in WWII, they were with their outfit- from the time they got there, till the war was over or the unit disbanded.
 Having served in a prior battle with the 24th Division, He now sits at a Repo-Depot.
 So, this is a good representation of one of the men who had likely finished his time at war and was on the way home, and the transitional time was when a soldier often left his unit, and was sort of in limbo, going through the processing of getting back to the States, and Home, but lost without his buddies and the team.

 There is the chance he has been assigned a job at the facility, perhaps in the re-assignment role, the brass on his collar identifies him in the infantry field, A Staff Sergeant, he has a little pull so to speak, let's see what possibilities we can come up with looking on the net…